DroppedBits/hugo-site/content/contact-us.md

 layout: contact-us
 ---

 Have a comment or question?
 Need support?
 Want to know more?

-Just fill out the form below to send your message.
-I'll do my best to get back to you within one business day.
-And  remember, your e-mail address will never be used for anything but answering your question.
+Send me an [email](mailto:contact@droppedbits.com), and I'll do my best to get back to you within one business day.
+Remember, your e-mail address will never be used for anything but answering your question.

+If you prefer, you can also reach out via [Twitter](https://twitter.com/DroppedBitsHQ).